amandaguglieri/hackinglife/docs/az-900-exams.md

 - To prevent communication between virtual networks.
 - To enforce access control policies for resource groups.
 - To restrict incoming network traffic to specific IP ranges.
 - To provide a direct and secure connection to Azure services.
-(Correct)

 A **public** endpoint in Azure allows resources to be accessed over the public internet.
 It's used to expose services to clients or users who are not within the same network as the resource.
 Public endpoints are commonly used for services that need to be accessed from anywhere, such as web applications.
 #### Question 14: **What is the minimum Azure AD edition required to enable self-service password reset for users?**

 - Premium P2 edition
-- Premium P1 edition (Correct)
+- Premium P1 edition
 - Basic edition
 - Free edition